Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 He coughed, despite his efforts.

-“Sarry,” Daar rumbled.
-“I bet I reek pretty bad.”
+"Sarry," Daar rumbled.
+"I bet I reek pretty bad."

-“Like two naxas after a third won the herd.”
+"Like two naxas after a third won the herd."

-“An’ not like the one that won it?
-Y’wound me, Tiyun.”
+"An’ not like the one that won it?
+Y’wound me, Tiyun."

-“The one thing you do not reek of at the moment, My Father, is conquered female.”
+"The one thing you do not reek of at the moment, My Father, is conquered female."

-“Ha!
+"Ha!
 Well...not tonight.
-Ain’t essactly feelin’ celebratory.”
+Ain’t essactly feelin’ celebratory."

 Tiyun took the opportunity to place a discreet call while Daar tidied himself as best as he could in a campaign tent.
 A quick check of the clock: a little over three hours before they were in danger territory.